 The Group had no income tax expenses for the Year, as there is no assessable profit recorded.
-For the Year, the Group recorded income tax credit of approximately HK\$36,000.
+For the year ended 31 December 2022, the Group recorded income tax credit of approximately HK\$36,000.

 Gain on deconsolidation of a subsidiary